Solar panel loans & finance UK: what are your options?

 When it comes to comparing the cost of different loans, it’s much better to consider the Annual Percentage Rate (APR) as opposed to just the interest rate, as the APR also includes other costs and fees.

-* Figure of ‘less than £100 per month’ is based on multiple subscriptions acquired by Sunsave Plus customers in 2024.
+*Figure of ‘less than £100 per month’ is based on multiple Sunsave Plus subscriptions beginning in 2024.

 How long does a solar panel loan last?